 You need to speak with the Business Payment Support Service on 0300 200 3825.

-If they reject your request for help, then contact HBG Advisory for immediate assistance.
-We have years of experience dealing on matters of tax.
+If they then reject your request for help, please contact HBG Advisory for immediate assistance.
+We have many years of experience dealing with matters of tax.
 By contacting us, it does not infer that you are entering insolvency.
-Indeed a big part of our briefs is to act in a purely advisory capacity.
+Indeed, an important part of our brief is to act in a purely advisory capacity.